yoelpc4/laravel-cloudinary/README.md

 ],
 ```

 The secure option is applied when generating url from storage, when `secure = true` will used `https`
 otherwise `secure = false` will used `http` as protocol.

 The resource_types option is applied when generating resource type & public id whenever we call storage method such as
 write, writeStream, url, has, etc. Registers the appropriate file extensions according to cloudinary resource type e.g:
 png in image, mp4 in video, xlsx in raw, for audio files registers in video. `The default resource type is image`,
-for more reference see https://cloudinary.com/documentation/image_upload_api_reference#upload_method.
+visit [image upload api reference](https://cloudinary.com/documentation/image_upload_api_reference#upload_method) for more information.

 ## Tips

 To use pre-defined filename as public ID when uploading to cloudinary, you need to tweak some configuration
 in `Settings -> Upload -> Upload presets` as follows:

 - Click edit button on signed mode preset, initial preset is `ml_default` you can updates it.

 - Turn on `Use filename or externally defined public ID` to using the pre-defined filename instead of random characters.

 - Turn off `Unique filename` to prevent cloudinary from adding random characters at the end of filename.
 - Click `Save` and you're good to go.